How to select an egg donor: tips from people who've been there

 To get you started, here are some areas to consider, along with comments from some of our families who have already been through the process.

 This is a starting point for many people, who want to find a donor with a similar appearance to them.
-Height and weight, eye and hair colour, and skin tone may be the criteria that starts your search.
-Our online database allows you to filter your search on physical characteristics to narrow down the possible candidates.
+Height and weight, eye and hair colour, and skin tone may be the criteria that start your search.
+Our online database allows you to filter your search on physical characteristics to create a shortlist of possible candidates.

 Much as with any baby, while you might hope based on information about the donor that a child will inherit certain physical characteristics, there’s no guarantee that those characteristics will be prominent.